ThinkEQ/assembly-solutions-ltd/src/pages/product/motorsport-harnesses.md

         excellent, and they deliver when they say they will (which is something my other suppliers don’t do!).
-For us we find working with ASL extremely easy, they are always quick to respond and support us with fast turnaround deliveries when we have urgent demands. "
+For us we find working with ASL extremely easy, they are always quick to respond and support us with fast turnaround deliveries when we have urgent demands."
       name: Electrical Engineering Manager – Alexander Dennis
 seo:
   title: Motorsport Wiring Loom | Wiring Loom Manufacturers | ASL